SFPC/sfpc.github.io/guidelines.md

 For someone who has the ability, writing image tags is usually as simple as if you looked at a picture and tried to describe it to someone next to you in one or two sentences.
 Think back to when you've done that during a phone call, for instance.
 Perkins doesn't recommend making the description hard to understand for the sake of accurately describing colors (e.g. [https://colors.lol/](https://colors.lol/).)
 Instead, it's usually best to focus on the subject matter.

-In the sfpc website when editing a page, the markdown for alternative text looks like this (where the highlighted region is the alt-text.
+In the sfpc website when editing a page, the markdown for alternative text looks like this:

 ```markdown
 ![Zine creation in progress](/static/img/nytechzinefair2.jpg)